Fremont, California: Mission San Jose District

 Fremont's community college, Ohlone College, is situated one block away from the mission and serves over 12,000 students.

 Mission San Jose has the highest concentration of Asian Americans in Fremont – over 50% of the population as of the 2000 census.
-The local high school is Mission San Jose High School, ranked 67 in the nation by U.S. News & World Report.
+The local high school is Mission San Jose High School, ranked as the 93rd best high school in the nation by U.S. News & World Report, as well as 13th in California (as of 2024).
 The median family income for the Mission San Jose area (ZIP code 94539) exceeded $114,595 in 2005.
 Owing to an influx of professionals and other affluent families seeking access to the top-performing local public schools, Mission San Jose's median home value reached $831,000 in 2006, earning the community a rank of 237 on Forbes magazine's list of the 500 most affluent communities in the United States.

-In 2001 an attempt by community organizations in the Mission San Jose district to withdraw from the Fremont Unified School District caused state-wide controversy and led to accusations of racism from both sides.
-The attempt was prompted by a re-drawing of the school enrollment areas, under which some Mission San Jose residents would send their children to Horner Junior High and Irvington High schools.
-The controversial effort to secede was dropped later that year.
-Fremont's public schools continue to rank among the best in California.